hammerlab/bai-indexer/README.md

 ----------

 [BAM][1] is a common file format for storing aligned reads from a gene sequencing machine.
-These files can get enormous, so it's helpful to have an index to support fast lookup.
+These files can get enormous (100+ GB), so it's helpful to have an index to support fast lookup.

 [Samtools][2] defines a file format for a BAM index and provides a simple command for generating one: